All the way back in 2016, my church decided it was time to begin our

 You might remember

 Either way, Christmas isn’t a time of comfort and joy to them.
-It’s something you gotta put up with, because our culture insists upon it.
-All the gaudy decorations.
+It’s something they gotta struggle through, because our culture insists upon doing it “traditionally”—with all the gaudy customs and decorations.
 All the peppermint, cranberry, egg nog, or pumpkin-infused foods and drinks.
 Ditching the perfectly good music so we can listen to every popular musician test out their vocal range on “O Holy Night.”
 Ditching the perfectly good

 And

-It’s a time of testing the boundaries of one’s patience, so man are they glad it’s over.
+Secular Christmas is a time of testing the boundaries of one’s patience.
+So man are they glad it’s over.

 So when I inform ’em it’s not over, they’re a little pissed at me.
 They go into denial: Christmas is over.
-We don’t do 12 days of Christmas anymore; that’s an old custom,
+Nobody does 12 days of Christmas anymore; that’s an old custom,

 And love, and grace, and kindness, and other fruit of the Spirit.
 That stuff hasn’t been naturally pouring out of ’em all December.
-They were gritting their teeth and making nice, regardless of their frustration.
-They weren’t rejoicing at the coming of Christ, which reminds us of how Jesus came into our lives, and how Jesus is returning to set up his kingdom.
-That story, to them, is merely a story.
-And now that the 25th has passed, it’s time to put the nativity crêche back into its box, and put the box back into the back corner of the garage.
-And a merry “bah, humbug” to you.
+They were gritting their teeth and making nice, regardless of their regular frustrations.
+They weren’t rejoicing at the coming of Christ—which reminds us of how Jesus came into our lives, and how Jesus is returning to set up his kingdom.
+To them, that story is merely one we tell to acknowledge the origins of Christmas—more or less—but now Christmas is mainly about our cultural customs.
+And now that the 25th has passed, let’s put the nativity crêche back into its box, put the box back into the back corner of the garage, and a merry “bah, humbug” to you.

 If the Holy Spirit isn’t helping you generate genuine fruit, especially during advent and Christmas, start asking why.
 Ask him for help.
 Ask him to get rid of your bad attitudes and replace ’em with his good ones.
 Ask him how you should feel, how you should see things this time of year, how you should be the corrective to our culture’s weird behavior in December.
 He expects us to be